MattyMani/notebook-studies/README.md

   - Force Atlas
   - Fruchterman Reingold
   - OpenOrd
-  - Modularity
+  - Modularity Community Detection

 ### Who Owns America
-  A look at instutional holdings of companies held on the S&P500 stock market index.
+  A look at institutional holdings of companies held on the S&P500 stock market index.

 ### Chat Toxicity Detection (Twitch)
-  Natural Language Processing for multi-modal toxicity detection
+  Natural Language Processing for multi-modal toxicity detection and moderation triggers/flagging

 ### The Witcher Network Analysis
-  Detecting relationships between characters in The Witcher books
+  Detecting relationships between characters in The Witcher books using NLP, technologies included:
+  - spaCy
+  - Web Scraping with BeautifulSoup
+  - Network Visualisations with NetworkX
+  - Community Detection with Community